MORTGAGE LOAN ORIGINATOR LICENSING ACT (EXCERPT)

 (d) A licensed attorney who negotiates the terms of a residential mortgage loan on behalf of a client as an ancillary matter to the attorney's representation of the client, unless the attorney is compensated by a lender, mortgage broker, or other mortgage loan originator or by any agent of a lender, mortgage broker, or other mortgage loan originator.

-(4) The commissioner may establish licensing rules and interim procedures for licensing and acceptance of applications.
-For previously registered or licensed individuals, the commissioner may establish expedited review and licensing procedures.
+(4) The director may establish licensing rules and interim procedures for licensing and acceptance of applications.
+For previously registered or licensed individuals, the director may establish expedited review and licensing procedures.

 History: 2009, Act 75, Eff.
 July 31, 2009